Vegan Scottish Skirlie, otherwise known as 'poor-mans haggis', is a tasty, nutritious, economical dish.

 Equipment

-- Non stick skillet/ fry pan.
+- Non stick skillet or fry pan.

 Ingredients

-- 1 whole onion diced
+- 1 large onion [diced]

-- 4 teaspoons nutritional yeast flakes use more if preferred
+- 4 teaspoons nutritional yeast flakes [use more if preferred]

 - 2 tablespoons vegan butter